 Again, I am seeking the face of God.
 I don’t want to collect my discharge and leave just like that, unanointed.
 No, I will only go after my Creator, if God will not go with me I shall not move an inch from Cemetery Lodge.

 I practically live on my CV.
 I have now edited it two hundred times.
-The time I have spent on my CV would been used to write three novels.
+The time I have spent on my CV would have been used to write three novels.
 As if it is by CV.
 Total waste of time.
 But some of you already have connections.
 Why don’t you approach your uncle in the oil company and tell him about your hardworking blogger friend who is also smart?
 I can head the blogging department.
 I am also terrific with negotiations, show your uncle the last episode of Corpers Lodge.
 Eshe.

 Too much talk, let’s go straight to today’s short business.

-It was the 27th day of March, a day to the postponed presidential election.
+It was the 27th day of March, a day before the postponed presidential election.
 Late in the afternoon.
 I was standing in that famous motor park/filling station in the Old Garage Oshogbo, waiting for IBK.
 Since the day I nearly died donating blood to her, I hadn’t set my eyes on IBK.
 I had left her for Cemetery Lodge to organise for Micah.
 A day after the CLO election the entire lodge began preparation to storm IBK’s hospital but Mercy called to tell us that IBK’s brother had had her transferred to an Ibadan hospital.
 For the six weeks she was in Ibadan we only communicated on phone, but these were painfully short and impersonal.
 I was sad.

 An hour ago she called me and told me she was on her way to Oshogbo.
 I screamed with joy and hopped into an okada to Ikirun.
-At Ikirun, I couldn’t wait for the Oshogbo bus to get full, I hopped into another bike, to Oshogbo.
+At Ikirun, I couldn’t wait for the Oshogbo bus to get full, I hopped on another bike, to Oshogbo.
 It was a forty minutes journey in the dusty expressway.
-When I arrived Oshogbo, my eyes were blood red from flying in the wind, like Agu’s aftersmoke eyes.
+When I arrived Oshogbo, my eyes were blood red from flying in the wind, like Agu’s after-smoke eyes.
 But this didn’t matter, it was the king inside me and not the Agu in my eyes that counted.
 Even the headache and the dizziness didn’t count.
 I just needed IBK.

 I dialled her number, the phone rang to the fullest, no answer.
 I dialled again and again and again, no answer.
 I became anxious; I began to wonder, could it be she had tricked me?
 Oh God please no. But I heard the noise of motion while we spoke on the phone…